Finding a new doctor

 Follow these steps to find the right doctor for you or your loved one:

 - Talk to your primary care physician or referring physician.
 They may have the best information on doctors in your area that treat lupus and/or have a special interest and knowledge in the treatment of lupus.

 - Contact your insurance company to get a list of physicians that are covered by your insurance.
 This will save you a lot of time calling physician’s office only to find out they do not take your insurance.

 - Contact your local Lupus Foundation of America Chapter, the American College of Rheumatology, local hospitals, a university medical center, or look online for names of doctors near you who specialize in caring for people with lupus.

 - Contact doctors on your list for more information and find out about:

 - Office hours and how the office responds to patient calls after hours.

 - Which hospital(s) the doctor is affiliated with.

 - The payment policy for services.

-If your loved one is not comfortable with the new doctor, that’s ok!
-Keep looking.
-You will find one that fits what you are looking for.
+If you or your loved one are not comfortable with the new doctor, that’s OK!
+Don't give up the search.
+You will find one that fits what you're looking for.